Generic Name: lamivudine (la-MIV-ue-deen)

 - Diabetes patients - Epivir solution contains sucrose and may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Changes in body fat (eg, an increased amount of fat in the upper back, neck, breast, and trunk, and loss of fat from the legs, arms, and face) may occur in some patients taking Epivir solution.
 The cause and long-term effects of these changes are unknown.
 Discuss any concerns with your doctor.

-- Lab tests, including liver and kidney function tests, may be performed while you use Epivir solution.
+- Lab tests may be performed while you use Epivir solution.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Epivir solution with caution in CHILDREN; they may be more likely to experience certain side effects, including pancreas problems, wheezing, ear pain or swelling, or swollen lymph nodes.

 - If your child is taking Epivir solution, the dose may need to be changed as your child's weight changes.
 Have your child's weight checked often.
 Talk with the doctor before changing your child's dose.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Epivir solution while you are pregnant.
 Epivir solution is found in breast milk.
 Do not breast-feed while taking Epivir solution.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or Epivir solution to the baby.